shashankgupta5/SeleniumMavenProject/README.md

 Steps before executing tests-

 1. Go to src/resources/Grid
-2. Download selenium-server-standalone.jar and place it under src/resources/Grid/
-3. Modify the node.json file as per requirement
+2. Modify the node.json file as per requirement
-4. Launch run_grid.bat for running server
+3. Launch run_grid.bat for running server
-5. From now on testSuite.xml will be controlling test execution for browsers
+4. From now on testSuite.xml will be controlling test execution for browsers i.e., for running tests make a entry with browser-name and platform.
+Refer testSuite.xml for more info
-6. Finally, run test via testSuite.xml or mvn command
+5. Finally, run test via testSuite.xml or mvn command